-In particular it has been most satisfying to be a part of the development of a Religious Studies Department that, sixteen years ago, was somewhat of a Cinderella set-up.
+It has been most satisfying to be a part of the development of a Religious Studies Department that, fifteen years ago, was somewhat of a Cinderella set-up.
 I doubt whether anyone today would similarly describe it as such (there are no “ugly sisters”, probably no “Prince Charming”, perhaps a pre-occupation with shoes, but we have had a bit of a ball).

-For the past fifteen Summers and end-of-year lunches, I have sat in this centre and wondered what it would be like to have to respond to a farewell from the school.
+For the previous fifteen Summer-term holidays and end-of-year lunches, I have sat in this centre and wondered what it would be like to have to respond to a farewell from the school.
 Now I know!

 Those of you who know something about me, other than what you have seen and experienced at school, will know that I have had the required three careers:

-2. My middle working life saw me being a servant of the Christian Church.
-I was an ordained Minister of Religion – a priest, a vicar, a clergyman, pastor, a “reverend parson”.
+My middle working life saw me being a servant of the Christian Church.
+I was an ordained Minister of Religion – a priest, a vicar, a clergyman, pastor, a “reverend person”.

-3. In 1996 I started my third career as a servant of the British Government’s Ministry of Education, as a teacher at Campion School.
-The very day I started this third professional phase, I “defrocked” myself, dropped the “Reverend” and became a plain and simple “Doctor”.
+In 1996 I started my third career as a servant of the British Government’s Ministry of Education, as a teacher at Campion School.
+The very day I started this third professional phase, I “defrocked” myself, dropped the “Rev.” and became a plain and simple “doctor”.
 As such I have been known to successive staff and students of this school – except maybe Alan Hackett who, occasionally, calls me “Rev” or “Father”.
-The temptation has been to reply, “Yes, my son?”.
+The temptation has been to reply, “Yes, my son?”
 Our traditions, if not our ages, hold a strong influence over us.